jump to navigation

 NOTE: The scrapbook cited above, containing a printed copy of the Kansas City Post and Journal, is part of the collection at the Will Rogers State Historic Park, Pacific Palisades, California (CPpR).

 Will Rogers signed a major Orpheum Circuit contract in December 1908, soon after he married Betty Blake (and only days after she saw him perform for the first time).
-The newlyweds spent the first four months of 1909 traveling the circuit together – something they would continue off and on throughout their marriage.
+The newlyweds spent the first four months of 1909 traveling the circuit together — something they would continue to do off and on throughout their marriage.
 By 1910, Will Rogers was so popular that he was being booked by all the major vaudeville producers and even mounted his own “Wild West” show.
 For many years, including in 1913 and 1914, he spent the end of summer through the beginning of winter on the Orpheum Circuit.
-In fact, in August 1914, he started in San Francisco (performing five days at the very first Orpheum theatre); then performed at six California Orpheum theatres plus a non “Orpheum” theatre in California and eight Orpheum theatres from Salt Lake City, Utah to Minneapolis (November 8-14) and Duluth (November 16-21).
+In fact, in August 1914, he started in San Francisco (performing five days at the very first Orpheum theatre); then, performed at six California Orpheum theatres plus a non “Orpheum” theatre in California; and eight Orpheum theatres from Salt Lake City, Utah, to Minneapolis (November 8-14) and Duluth (November 16-21).
 From November 22-28, he performed at the Orpheum Theatre in Winnipeg, Manitoba, Canada.
-Ten years later, on November 28, 1925, he would be performing in Washington, D. C. and visiting with President Calvin Coolidge.
+Ten years later, on November 28, 1925, he performed in Washington, D. C. and visited with President Calvin Coolidge.

 Note, the “Will Rogers” links above all go to the same post about prostate cancer diagnosis, but this situation also holds true for other health issues where early detection is the key to survival.
 It holds true for different kinds of cancer, and also applies to heart and lung issues, diabetes, and mental health issues.

-We all know that the last few years have been rough – on every one – and the challenges in life include increased physical, mental, and emotional stress.
+We all know that the last few years have been rough — on everyone — and the challenges in life include increased physical, mental, and emotional stress.
 If we consider these akin to the three-fold sorrows, then we (humans) have the power to eliminate this dis-ease.
 Eliminating our own suffering, however, requires awareness and communication.
-In the last few years there has been an increase in people reporting mental health issues and while that can be daunting, consider that every year people have mental health crisis that “no one saw coming,” in part because people didn’t share what they were experience and/or seek help.
+In the last few years, there has been an increase in people reporting mental health issues.
+While that can be daunting, consider that people often have a mental health crisis that “no one saw coming”, in part because people didn’t share what they were experience and/or seek help.
 Some of the discrepancies between men and women’s health, including the fact that 4 in 5 people affected by suicide are men, may come down to socialization.

 It sucks that so many people are struggling, but — believe it or not — an increase in reporting is actually good news.
 The fact that people are sharing their experiences and seeking guidance, even treatment, is actually a good thing.
 It’s also the smart thing.